 You don't always have to do the most when it comes to managing your money.
 There are tons of tips and tricks you can use to help it grow without a lot of effort.

 Here's one you're probably already doing.
-By keeping your cash in a savings account instead of a jar by the door, you're earning interest.
+By keeping your cash in a savings account instead of a checking account (or jar by the door), you're earning interest.
 If your savings account pays 0.5% APY, you'll get $5 for every $1,000 you keep in the bank each year.
 It's a small win, but an easy one.

 There are smart ways to approach just about every area of your finances.

 Budgeting: Making and sticking to a budget doesn’t have to be all spreadsheets, coupon-clipping, and checking your account balance every day.
 Apps like Mint, Wally, and YNAB can help you track your spending, and you can set up alerts that let you know if you’re overspending in one category.
 And instead of spending time Googling for promo codes that never work, download browser extensions like Honey and Capital One Shopping to automatically apply coupons when you add to cart.

 Debt: A high debt balance can feel overwhelming.
 Being strategic about how you'll pay it off can make you feel (at least a little) better.
 Other tricks that work: splitting your monthly student loan bill into bi-weekly payments.
 Sounds like the same thing, but it can save you money on interest.
 Also, asking your student loan servicer if they'll give you a discount if you sign up for autopay.

 Earning: Making money without doing (much) work might sound like a dream, but it’s real.
 And it's got a name: passive income.
 Consider renting out a spare room, storage space or parking spot, or expensive household equipment like a lawnmower, for extra cash.
 You can also sign up for a rewards credit card that earns you points and discounts for certain purchases you need to make anyway.
 Budget, meet breathing room.